rezamarzban/armv5-OpenSSH/README.md

 So device will be accessible in remote host, Or it will be visible in the internet behind NAT by running above command everytime.

+You can use the -f switch to requesting ssh to run in background just before command execution.

+In addition the -N switch can be omitted, as it doesn't enable ssh command execution, it's there to be useful when forwarding ports.
+And -tt switch can be used for bash script environment for ssh command.

 *Note: options list under `-o` switch for `ssh` command is available in `ssh_config` file at portable OpenSSH source https://github.com/openssh/openssh-portable